|

 Have a weekend here watching boat races, exploring Chiswick, popping into Shepherd’s Bush Market and taking a stroll over to Kensington if you wish (it’s only a mile and a half away!) and see if you like the vibe.

-The Hammersmith & City Line is also incredibly well-linked, (you can be in Notting Hill in 15 minutes) and flat prices start at £800 – £1000 for a shared room, £1300 and up for a studio and £1800 and above for a 1 bedroom.
+The Hammersmith & City Line is also incredibly well-linked (you can be in Notting Hill in 15 minutes), and flat prices now start at around £950–£1,300 for a shared room, £1,700 and up for a studio, and £2,200 and above for a one-bedroom.

 Greenwich/North Greenwich